CUBRID/cubrid-manual/en/api/jdbc.rst

 *   **rcTime**: Interval time (in seconds) to try to connect active brokers during failover in the HA environment.
 See the below URL example.
 *   **loadBalance** : If this value is true, the application tries to connect with main host and altHosts in random order(default value: false).

-*   **connectTimeout** : Timeout value (in seconds) for database connection (default value: 0).
-The **DriverManger.setLoginTimeout** () method can be used to configure it; however, value configured in this method will be ignored if a value is configured in the connection URL.
+*   **connectTimeout** : Timeout value (in seconds) for database connection.
+The default value is 30 seconds.
+If this value is 0, it means infinite waiting.
+This value is also applied when internal reconnection occurs after the initial connection.
+The **DriverManger.setLoginTimeout** () method can be used to configure it; however, the value configured in this method will be ignored if a value is configured in the connection URL.

 *   **queryTimeout** : Timeout value (in seconds) for query execution (default value: 0, infinite).
 The maximum value is 2,000,000.
 This value can be changed by the **DriverManger.setQueryTimeout** () method.